lsst-sqre/sqr-063/index.rst

 This makes UWS inherently vulnerable to CSRF attacks, since cross-site ``POST`` with a content-type of ``application/x-www-form-urlencoded`` is allowed without pre-flight checks.
 See `the rules for simple requests <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests>`__.

-In this context, a simple request is bad; you want state-changing requests to not be simple requests so that CORS preflight checks are forced.
+In this context, a simple request is bad; you want state-changing requests to not be simple requests so that CORS pre-flight checks are forced.
 If simple requests cannot be avoided (if, for example, the page must be usable as the target of a form submission), there should be a mechanism to require form tokens, or some other defense against forged cross-site requests.

 If client input must be in JSON or XML with an appropriate ``Content-Type`` header, it would no longer qualify as a simple request and thus force a pre-flight check.